yuri-schmaltz/Wan2GP/docs/LORAS.md

 5. Set generation steps from 8-10
 6. Generate!

-## Safe-Forcing lightx2v Lora (Video Generation Accelerator)
+## Self-Forcing lightx2v Lora (Video Generation Accelerator) for Wan 2.1 / Wan 2.2
-Safeforcing Lora has been created by Kijai from the Safe-Forcing lightx2v distilled Wan model and can generate videos with only 2 steps and offers also a 2x speed improvement since it doesnt require classifier free guidance.
+Selg forcing Lora has been created by Kijai from the Self-Forcing lightx2v distilled Wan model and can generate videos with only 2 steps and offers also a 2x speed improvement since it doesnt require classifier free guidance.
 It works on both t2v and i2v models
 You will find it under the name of *Wan21_T2V_14B_lightx2v_cfg_step_distill_lora_rank32.safetensors*

 ### Usage